 Science Week 18th -22nd June 2018

-In the morning we were visited again by Haiko from Sublime Science who worked with all the children in Pine, Year 1 and Year 2.
+We were visited by Haiko from Sublime Science who worked with all the children in school.
 The children had a brilliant time and were amazed by Haiko and the fascinating science demonstrations they were shown.

 The children learned about how sound travels and that it needs a medium like air to allow it to travel.
 They also found out that the longer the musical instrument, the lower the sound produced and the shorter the instrument, the higher the note.